AndyBrunner/List-JAR-Files/README.md

 ## Notes

-- The required ch.k43.util.jar file must be found in the current classpath or specified at runtime.
+- The required ch.k43.util.jar file must be found in the current class path or specified at runtime.
 - To enable debugging, edit and place the KLog.properties file in the current directory, see [Java Utility Package](https://java-util.k43.ch)

 ## Examples